waterrmalann/telegram-conversational-games-bot/README.md

 ### Adding new responses or editing them.

-Responses are very easy to add.
-They're located at the data folder as text files where responses are separated using newlines.
+Responses are located at the data folder in text files where they're separated using newlines.
 Currently, local response databases exist only for Truth or Dare, Never Have I Ever, and This or That.
 Would You Rather and Press The Button works by requesting their websites to fetch questions.
 I do plan on also making a local database for both of these games just in case the request approach fails or stops working in the future.

 ## 🤝 Contributing